Noordibou/Noordibou/README.md

 **`Full Stack Software Engineer`**

-I am a full-stack Software Engineer with a background in Biochemistry, passionate about environmental issues, animal welfare, and sustainability.
-With a unique combination of scientific expertise and software engineering skills, I’m passionate about developing  innovative solutions that bridge the gap between technology and environmental science.
-I am driven by the opportunity to make a positive impact by creating software applications and tools that empower individuals, organizations, and institutions to address environmental challenges and promote a more sustainable future.
+I am Software Engineer with a background in Biochemistry, I'm driven to develop tech solutions that promote sustainability and environmental welfare.
+I bring a unique blend of scientific expertise and coding skills to the table.
+My goal is to build innovative apps, platforms and tools that empower organizations and individuals to drive social and environmental impact.
+I'm passionate about collaborating across disciplines to inspire positive change through technology.

 ---